nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add task and provides task name.
+1. User requests to add task and provides task name, deadline, assigned contacts and project.
 2. Arrow adds the task to the list of tasks.

     Use case ends.

 **Extensions**

 * 1b.
-There is no task name provided.
+There is no task name or deadline provided.

     * 1b1.
 Arrow shows an error message.